bitmark-inc/autonomy-docs/MVA.md

             * Bitmark store
             * contact store
     * gordian cosigner keypair
-        * generated and kept in the container
+        * generated and kept in the Pod
 * auth keypair
     * created on device
     * sharded like recovery key